dokosho02/uta-net-lyrics/README.md

-# Search and get the lyrics from a Japanese website in a `html` file
+# Search and get the lyrics from a Japanese website in a `html` file in python